zsoltherpai/feather/README.md

 ####About Feather####
 Feather is an ultra-lightweight dependency injection ([JSR-330](https://jcp.org/en/jsr/detail?id=330 "JSR-330")) library for Java and Android.
-There are a number of existing dependency injection frameworks, why another one?
-These tools are often seen as "magical" and complex.
-Feather - with just a few hundred lines of code - is probably the simplest, tiniest, most obvious one, and is quite efficient too (see comparison section below).
+Dependency injection frameworks are often perceived as "magical" and complex.
+Feather - with just a few hundred lines of code - is probably the easiest, tiniest, most obvious one, and is quite efficient too (see comparison section below).
 ```xml
 <dependency>
     <groupId>org.codejargon.feather</groupId>